CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Introduction

-In summary, the main contributions of our paper are summarized as follows: \begin{itemize} \item We present an end-to-end efficient graph contrastive learning framework, called CEGCL, that jointly trains community detection results and node embeddings. \item We propose a personalized self-training (PeST) strategy for unsupervised scenarios that allows our model to actively learn the personalized feature of each community.
-Moreover, it is theoretically demonstrated that our PeST strategy adaptively results in a more compact internal structure of each community. \item Furthermore, we point out that our PeST module is actually more unbiased and efficient for negative sampling, thereby effectively alleviating the class collision problem and reducing the learning time cost of negative samples by one order compared to existing contrastive learning methods. \item Experimental results over the three benchmark datasets indicate that our CEGCL outperforms the state-of-the-art.
+The main contributions of our paper are summarized as follows: \begin{itemize} \item We present an end-to-end graph contrastive learning framework, called CueGCL, that jointly trains cluster partition and node embeddings. \item We propose a personalized self-training (PeST) strategy for unsupervised scenarios that allows our model to actively learn the personalized features of each cluster.
+Moreover, it is theoretically demonstrated that our PeST strategy adaptively results in a more compact internal structure of each cluster. \item We point out that our PeST module is actually more unbiased for negative sampling, thereby effectively alleviating the class collision problem.
+Furthermore, by incorporating balanced sampling in PeST, our model enhances its fair aware ability for each cluster. \item Experimental results over the five benchmark datasets indicate that our CueGCL outperforms the state-of-the-art.
 Moreover, the effectiveness of our model for mitigating the unfairness problem is verified. \end{itemize}